This post and its photos may contain affiliate links, view our disclosure policy.

 I like to make the New Year’s time capsule for one year out, so you can open it next year at your New Year’s party and then create your new one.
 It can become a sweet family New Year’s tradition.

-3. New Years Countdown
+3. New Years Eve Celebrations – The Countdown

 4. New Years Coloring Pages

-If your kids love good old-fashioned coloring, this could be a great family activity to come together.
+If your kids love good old-fashioned coloring, this could be a great whole family activity to come together.

 This free New Year’s bundle includes two coloring pages – one is to decorate the party items (you can really get creative here), and the other page is a traditional coloring page.

-5. New Years Memory Game
+5. New Year’s Memory Game

+How about this fun idea?
 Cut out the New Year’s symbols on this free printable and place them face down.

 Flip over two cards, and when you get a match, you get the point.
 Play until all the cards are matched.
 The person with the most matches wins!